prashantkumar76/new-portfolio/README.md

 - Push to GitHub ➔ GitHub Actions will auto-deploy (if configured)
 - Or manually deploy using [Vercel](https://vercel.com) or your own hosting.

-You can also connect a custom domain like `golusingh.dev` or `craftfosslabs.com`.
+You can also connect a custom domain like `golu.craftfosslabs.com`.

 ---